keithalewis/math/uf.md

 institute: KALX, LLC
 classoption: fleqn
 fleqn: true
-abstract: Unified finance &ndash; holdings and transactions.
+abstract: Unified Finance &ndash; holdings, transactions, and trading.
 ...

 There is a unified way to organize the foundations of finance.